tuii05/2D_Car_Simulation/README.md

 ## 2D Car Simulation

 A simple simulation to model a 2D car using a simplified **bicycle model**, traveling at **constant speed**.
-The motion is governed by the following equations:
+The motion is described by the following equations:

 $$
 \begin{align}